-No, all individuals who wish to pursue CFP certification must also pass the three exams first, i.e. exams for FPSB® Risk and Estate Planning Specialist, FPSB® Investment Planning Specialist, and FPSB® Retirement and Tax Planning Specialist courses.
+No, all individuals who wish to pursue CFP certification must also pass all the three exams, i.e. exams for FPSB® Risk and Estate Planning Specialist, FPSB® Investment Planning Specialist, and FPSB® Retirement and Tax Planning Specialist courses.
+These Specialist exams can be passed in any order.